pyeve/cerberus/docs/schemas.rst

 :attr:`~cerberus.Validator.schema_registry` of a validator.
 You may also set these as keyword-arguments upon intitialization.

-Using registries is particulary interesting if
+Using registries is particularly interesting if

   - schemas shall include references to themselves, vulgo: schema recursion
   - schemas contain a lot of reused parts and are supposed to be